I’ve always wondered: Why did everyone come to London? How are they doing since they left London?

 Jinhee Bae is based in South Korea and has focused on generation, identity, and custom in everyday life.

 She has participated in more than fifty exhibitions as a photographer and as a representative of MUG Publishing.
 She participated in many photography projects and is expanding the field of photography education through collaboration with educational institutions.

 MUG Publishing is Seoul-based art publisher company focusing on photography and illustrations, printed matter, and more.
 Founded by Jin Hee Bae in 2008, we have been fortunate enough to work with fantastic individuals and organizations in art, culture, education, and corporate fields.

 Starting in 2015, we have linked photographers with each other so they could communicate with artists in other mediums.
 We created promotional projects and planned exhibitions, art markets, and art books on photography.

-Since 2016, we have participated in Photoville, New York’s largest outdoor premium photo festival.
-In addition, many of our books and photographers were introduced at the Athens Photo Festival, fotofever Paris, Photo Independent LA, and more.
+We have participated in Photoville, New York’s largest outdoor premium photo festival, starting in 2016.
+In addition, many books and photographers were introduced at the Athens Photo Festival, fotofever Paris, Photo Independent LA, and more.

-In June 2019, we opened the first photography library in Seoul.
+Finally, this June 2019, we have opened the first photography library in Seoul.

 Curated by: Jinhee BaeView Location Details Number 1 on the official photoville map Click to download this year's map Brooklyn Bridge Park – Emily Warren Roebling Plaza

 This location is part of Brooklyn Bridge Park